What negotiation strategies work best to lower costs when you import custom metal parts from Vietnam?

 To lower cost when importing metal parts from Vietnam, use volume forecasts, bundle similar parts, share tooling risk, and use benchmark quotes as leverage.

-Collaborative, informed negotiation beats price squeezing every time 10.
+Collaborative, informed negotiation beats price squeezing every time — a core takeaway from ISO 9001 supplier performance management framework 10.

 Footnotes